Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 ⸨Note: the predicate applicator root will maybe be replaced with one different applicator root for each allowed arities.⸩

 • The Affixal Case is governed by certain extentional prefixes, which intoduces a new participant to the relationship expressed by the verb.
-For example, a causative extensional prefix will adds a ‘causer’ participant, which will then be accessible via the Affixal Case.
+For example, a causative extensional prefix will add a ‘causer’ participant, which will then be accessible via the Affixal Case.

 • The Eventive Case may appear with pretty much any verb; it marks a noun that refers to a spatiotemporal event corresponding to the abstract proposition expressed by the verb.